I love being a traveler. As far as money can take me and time and fear of flying allow me to go…

 Things became serious, so I went even further and I asked each traveler to take a photo of himself/herself with the mailbox, as I had begun doing during all my trips:

-I have hundreds of photos of myself, but most importantly, I have over 1,500 unique photos of people joined me and my crazy idea: my best friends, old friends, new friends, former school mates, TV stars, actors well known, sports people, journalists, famous singers, stylists, children, politicians, foreigners, radio stars… And animals.
+I have hundreds of photos of myself, but most importantly, I have over 2,150 unique photos (update May 2022) of people joined me and my crazy idea: my best friends, old friends, new friends, former school mates, TV stars, actors well known, sports people, journalists, famous singers, stylists, children, politicians, foreigners, radio stars… And animals.
 J (And a few international celebrities, without their knowledge hihi)

 And that’s the way I became a COLLECTOR.
 I am the proud owner of a unique collection: “mailboxes & friends”.
 It grows every day.